 - Women’s Business Centers

 Whether you’re looking for online or in-person business skill workshops, mentorship opportunities, business consulting and training, market research help, informative newsletters, or some other kind of assistance, check one of these local centers.

-Plus, the Small Business Administration can hook you up to resource partners (like Certified Development Companies, which help fund their CDC/504 loan program) and local events (like their “Tax Season Survival Guide” class) on the same map.
+Plus, the Small Business Administration can connect you with resource partners (like certified development companies, which help fund their CDC/504 loan program) and local events (like their “Tax Season Survival Guide” class) on the same map.

 From small business loans and contracting opportunities to grants, courses, advice, and networking opportunities, the Small Business Administration does it all.
-Whether you need money, work, or words of wisdom, make sure to check out www.sba.gov and see how you can benefit.
+Whether you need money, work, or words of wisdom, make sure to check out the SBA’s website and see how your business can benefit.